The Pipeline

 >>> data.head()

 For more complex designs and variables, you can override methods that provide complete control over the events.
-These are the transformations applied to the triggers extracted from raw files (in this order):
+These are the transformations applied to events from BIDS side-cars or from raw-file triggers (in this order):

 Defining data epochs